Woody Allen: 2015–2019: Streaming projects and career fluctuations

-2020 to present
+2020–present: Later work

-On March 2, 2020, it was announced that after shopping the book from publishers it was decided that Grand Central Publishing would release Allen's autobiography, Apropos of Nothing, on April 7, 2020.
+On March 2, 2020, it was announced that Grand Central Publishing would release Allen's autobiography, Apropos of Nothing, on April 7, 2020.
 According to the publisher, the book is a "comprehensive account of Allen's life, both personal and professional, and describes his work in films, theater, television, nightclubs, and print...Allen also writes of his relationships with family, friends, and the loves of his life."
 The decision to publish the book was criticized by Dylan and Ronan Farrow, the latter of whom cut ties with the publisher.
-The announcement also incited criticism from employees of the publishers.
+The announcement also incited criticism from the publisher's employees.
 On March 6, the publisher announced that it had canceled the book's release, saying in part, "The decision to cancel Mr. Allen's book was a difficult one."
-Hachette's decision also drew criticism from novelist Stephen King, Executive director of PEN America Suzanne Nossel, and others.
-On March 6, 2020, Manuel Carcassonne of Hachette's French branch, the publishing company Stock, announced it would publish the book if Allen permitted it.
+The publisher's decision to cancel the book was criticized by novelist Stephen King, executive director of PEN America Suzanne Nossel, and others.
+On March 6, 2020, Manuel Carcassonne of the publisher's French branch, the publishing company Stock, announced it would publish the book if Allen permitted it.
 On March 23, 2020, Arcade published the memoir.

 In June 2020, Allen appeared on Alec Baldwin's podcast Here's the Thing and talked about his career as a standup comedian, comedy writer, and filmmaker, and his life during the COVID-19 pandemic.
 In September 2022, Allen suggested that he might retire from filmmaking after the release of his next film.
 In an interview with La Vanguardia, Allen said, "My idea, in principle, is not to make more movies and focus on writing."
 Allen's publicist later said, "Woody Allen never said he was retiring, nor did he say he was writing another novel.
 He said he was thinking about not making films, as making films that go straight or very quickly to streaming platforms is not so enjoyable for him, as he is a great lover of the cinema experience.
 Currently, he has no intention of retiring and is very excited to be in Paris shooting his new movie, which will be the 50th."